• Menstrual cramps are periodic abdominal and pelvic pains experienced by women.

 • ketoprofen (Actron, Orudis KT).

 A woman should start taking one of these medications before her pain becomes difficult to control.
 This might mean starting medication 1 to 2 days before her anticipated period is due, and then continuing taking the drug for the first one to two days of her period.
 The best results are obtained by choosing one of the NSAIDs on a scheduled basis and not waiting for the pain to begin.
+Are you searching for Gynecology Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 Prescription NSAIDs available for the treatment of menstrual cramps include mefenamic acid (Ponstel) and meclofenamate (Meclomen).